JuliaLang/julia/README.md

     USE_INTEL_MKL_FFT = 1
     USE_INTEL_LIBM = 1

-It is highly recommended to use a fresh clone of the Julia repository.
-Also, it is recommended that Intel compilers be used to build julia when using MKL.
+It is highly recommended to start with a fresh clone of the Julia repository.

 <a name="Source-Code-Organization"/>
 ## Source Code Organization